Efficient state transition algorithm with guaranteed optimality: Related Work

-where $\alpha$ is a positive constant, called the rotation factor; where $R_r \in \mathbb{R}$ is a uniformly distributed random variable defined on the interval [-1,1], and $\bm u_k \in \mathbb{R}^n$ is a vector with its entries being uniformly distributed random variables defined on the interval [-1,1].
-This rotation transformation has the functionality of searching in a hypersphere with the maximal radius $\alpha$, as illustrated in Fig. \ref{fig:rotation_plot} and Fig. \ref{fig:rotation_hist}. \\ (2) Translation transformation\\
+where $\alpha > 0$ is the rotation factor; $R_r \in \mathbb{R}$ is a uniformly distributed random variable defined over the interval [-1,1], and $\bm u_k \in \mathbb{R}^n$ is a random vector whose entries are uniformly distributed random variables within the interval [-1,1].
+This rotation transformation enables the search within a hypersphere with the maximum radius $\alpha$ (the detailed proof can be found in \cite{zhou2018dynamic}), as illustrated in Figs.~\ref{fig:state_transformations}\subref{fig:rotation_plot} and \ref{fig:state_transformations}\subref{fig:rotation_hist}. \\ (2) Translation transformation (TT)\\

-where $\beta$ is a positive constant, called the translation factor; $R_{t}$ $\in \mathbb{R}$ is a uniformly distributed random variable defined on the interval [0,1].
-The translation transformation has the functionality of searching along a line from $s_{k-1}$ to $s_{k}$ at the starting point $s_{k}$ with the maximum length $\beta$, as illustrated in Fig. \ref{fig:translation_plot} and Fig. \ref{fig:translation_hist}. \\ (3) Expansion transformation\\
+where $\beta > 0 $ is the translation factor, and $R_t \in \mathbb{R}$ is a uniformly distributed random variable over the interval $[0,1]$.
+The translation transformation enables the search along the direction of $\bm s_k - \bm s_{k-1}$, with a maximum step length of $\beta$, as illustrated in Figs.~\ref{fig:state_transformations}\subref{fig:translation_plot} and \ref{fig:state_transformations}\subref{fig:translation_hist}. \\ (3) Expansion transformation (ET)\\

-where $\gamma$ is a positive constant, called the expansion factor; $R_{e} \in \mathbb{R}^{n \times n}$ is a random diagonal matrix with its entries obeying the Gaussian distribution.
-The expansion transformation has the functionality of expanding the entries in $\bm s_{k}$ to the range of (-$\infty$, +$\infty$), searching in the whole space, as illustrated in Fig. \ref{fig:expansion_plot} and Fig. \ref{fig:expansion_hist}. \\ (4) Axesion transformation\\
+where $\gamma > 0$ is the expansion factor, and $R_{e} \in \mathbb{R}^{n \times n}$ is a random diagonal matrix whose entries follow the normal (Gaussian) distribution, which expands the entries of $\bm{s}_{k}$ to $(-\infty, +\infty)$ to enable a search over the whole space, as illustrated in Figs.~\ref{fig:state_transformations}\subref{fig:expansion_plot} and \ref{fig:state_transformations}\subref{fig:expansion_hist}. \\ (4) Axesion transformation (AT)\\

-where $\delta$ is a positive constant, called the axesion factor; $R_{a}$ $\in \mathbb{R}^{n \times n}$ is a random diagonal matrix with its entries obeying the Gaussian distribution and only one random position having nonzero value.
-The axesion transformation is aiming to search along the axes, strengthening single dimensional search, as illustrated in Fig. \ref{fig:axesion_plot} and Fig. \ref{fig:axesion_hist}.
+where $\delta > 0$ is the axesion factor, and $R_{a} \in \mathbb{R}^{n \times n}$ is a diagonal matrix in which only one diagonal entry is nonzero and is drawn from a normal (Gaussian) distribution.
+This axesion transformation is designed to conduct a one-dimensional search along the coordinate axes, thereby enhancing the search capability in a single dimension, as illustrated in Figs.~\ref{fig:state_transformations}\subref{fig:axesion_plot} and \ref{fig:state_transformations}\subref{fig:axesion_hist}.